preciofishbone/OmniaDocsG2/blocks/yammer-feed/index.rst

 Yammer Feed
 ===============

 A Yammer Feed can be displayed in this block.

+**Note!** In an Omnia on-prem setup, a separate online Yammer subscription and internet access is required.

 The following settings are available:

 .. image:: yammer-feed-settings-all.png